Bučovice: History

 The first written mention of Bučovice is from 1322.
 However, a stone church stood here already in the 13th century.
 In the late 14th century, it was referred to as a market town with vineyards.

 In the 16th century, Bučovice prospered and developed.
-The owner of the manor Jan Šembera Černohorský of Boskovice had built here one of the most magnificent Renaissance residences in Moravia.
+The owner of the estate Jan Šembera Černohorský of Boskovice had built here one of the most magnificent Renaissance residences in Moravia.
 The castle was finished by his son-in-law Maximilian of Liechtenstein in the 1630s.
 During the Thirty Years' War in 1645, Bučovice was looted and damaged by the Swedish troops, but the castle was defended.

 In the second half of the 18th and the first half of the 19th century, Bučovice was one of the most important centres of cloth production in Moravia.
 The owners of the textile companies of the time belonged to a large Jewish community.
 In the second half of the 19th century, Bučovice further developed and gained the character of a town.
 During the 20th century, the most important economic sector in the town became the woodworking industry.

-After World War II, the castle was confiscated to the Liechtensteins by the state.
+After World War II, the castle was confiscated by the state from the Liechtenstein family.

 Transport

-The I/50 road (part of the European route E50), which connects Brno with Uherské Hradiště and the Czech-Slovak border in Starý Hrozenkov, passes through the town.
+The I/50 road (part of the European route E50), which connects Brno with Uherské Hradiště and the Czech-Slovak border in Starý Hrozenkov, runs through the town.

 Bučovice is located on the railway line Brno–Staré Město.